edHelper.com

 By Trista L. Pollard

 1 Imagine Manhattan without skyscrapers.
 Try to picture New Jersey without its turnpike.
 What if you could see Benjamin Franklin strolling through the streets of Philadelphia?
-If you travel back into history, this is what you will see.
-These are the pictures of the past in the Middle Atlantic Region.
+If you travel back into history, this is what you might see.
+These are pictures of the past in the Middle Atlantic Region.

 3 The Dutch were the first to come to the region in 1609.
 They settled in parts of New York and New Jersey.
 The southern end of Manhattan Island was called New Amsterdam.
-It was started in 1626.
+Dutch settlers came there in 1626.
 The Dutch also owned parts of Pennsylvania.
 However, they did not have this area for long.
 England gained control of all three areas in 1664.

 For the complete story with questions: click here for printable